matus-kocik/django-template/README.md

 9. Start the Django project:

-    The template includes a pre-configured Django project named `config`.
+    The template includes a pre-configured Django project named `src/config`.

 10. Create a new app:

-    To create a new app, first create a folder named your new app in the `apps` folder.
-Then, with the `startapp` command, first give the app name and then the path to your app.
+    To create a new app, use the `startapp` command and specify the app name and its location within the `src/apps` directory.
 For example, to create an app named `my_app`:

     ```bash
-    mkdir apps/my_app
+    mkdir src/apps/my_app
-    python manage.py startapp my_app apps/my_app
+    poetry run python src/manage.py startapp my_app src/apps/my_app
     ```

-    **Note:** When adding your application to `INSTALLED_APPS`, use the name `apps.my_app` instead of `my_app`.
-You will also need to update the `name` field in the `apps.py` file in the app to `apps.my_app`.
+    **Note:** When adding your application to `INSTALLED_APPS` in the project settings `(src/config/settings.py)`, include the full path to the app, such as `apps.my_app`.
+Additionally, ensure the name attribute in the app’s `apps.py` file reflects the correct path.
+Update it as follows:

     ```python
-    # apps/my_app/apps.py
+    # src/apps/my_app/apps.py
     from django.apps import AppConfig

     class MyAppConfig(AppConfig):